 Either way, you don’t want to see an empty feed.
 Encourage students to ask inquiry questions, as well as specific ones related to lessons, presentations, homework and more.

-This can be especially beneficial for introverts, who may not be comfortable asking questions in front of the class.
+This use of technology can be especially beneficial for introverts, who may not be comfortable asking questions in front of the class.

 Here’s a technology-focused spin on notetaking: Find a web page with content reflecting or related to your lessons, and get students to make notes directly on the page.